proftpd/proftpd/README.md

 - Visibility of directories or files controlled based on Unix style permissions or user/group ownership.

 - Logging and utmp/wtmp support.
-Logging is compatible with wu-ftpd, and extended, customizable logging is available.
+Logging is compatible with `wu-ftpd`, and extended, customizable logging is available.

 - If supported by the capabilities the host system, it can run as a non-privileged user in stand-alone mode, thwarting attacks aimed at exploiting "root" privileges.